ksauby/workshops/R/Rgraphics/Rgraphics.md

 Materials and setup
 -------------------
-In R, type `install.packages("ggplot2")` to install the ggplot2 package.
+If you have not yet installed the "ggplot2" package, in R, type `install.packages("ggplot2")` to install the ggplot2 package.
+Unsure whether it is installed or not?
+Type `library(ggplot2)`.
+If it is not yet installed, R will give you an error.

 Everyone: Download workshop materials: <http://tutorials.iq.harvard.edu/R/Rgraphics.zip>

-Extract the zip file containing the materials to your desktop
+Extract the zip file containing the materials to your desktop.

 Workshop notes are available in .hmtl format.
 Open a file browser, navigate to your desktop and open Rgraphics.html